popkhan/23-QR-Code-Project/README.md

 # 23-QR-Code-Project
-install Inquirer and qr-image by
+install Inquirer and qr-image module by
 "npm i inquirer qr-image" in bash then run by
 "node index.js"